lgrossi/go-scaffold/README.md

 ### Getting **Started**

 To run it, simply download the latest release and define your environment variables.
-You can set environment type as `dev` if you want to use a `.env` file (store it in the same folder of the login server).
+You can set environment type as `dev` if you want to use a `.env` file (store it in the same folder of your app).

 You can also download our docker image and apply the environment variables to your container.